 The finished effect is dramatic and compliments the neck of many horses.
 This braid is best for riding, but should be removed for turnout.
 To keep manes untangled during turnout, check out our article on pasture braids.

 When doing a running braid with a very fine or just-barely-long-enough mane, you may want to add a bit of hairspray to add texture and grip to the hairs.
 Just remember to wash the hairspray out so it doesn’t leave an itchy residue that might make your horse rub his main on a fence or tree.

 The running braid is acceptable at almost all horse shows, and is actually preferred for some breeds including Andalusians, Morgans, Arabian horses, and more.
-Breed standards indicate we not trim or pull Bashkir Curly manes, so for dressage competition, we use a running braid.
-The running braid can be done tight against the crest (as this horse’s mane is) braided, or allowed to fall several inches down the neck.
+Breed standards indicate we not trim or pull our Bashkir Curly‘s manes, so for dressage competition, we use a running braid.
+The running braid can be done tight against the crest (as this horse’s mane is), or allowed to fall several inches down the neck.
 Because the longer running braid can “flop” at certain gaits, and trap heat underneath it during intense workouts, we prefer the running braid that follows closely the crest of the neck.

 Mane Braiding Hints & Hacks

 Young or old, most horse owners get a kick out of braiding manes and tails from time to time.
 Whether you are braiding for show, for fun, or as a way to keep necks cool and long manes tidy, it can be helpful to know a few braiding tricks.
 At curlyfarm we’ve written on running braids, pasture braids, Dutch braids, and 4-plait braids, but there are dozens more braids to experiment with.
 One of the best resources we’ve found for eye-turning mane braiding styles is actually instruction books for braiding human hair!